klml/drfrederson/README.md

 drfrederson
 =====

 A simple static site generator powered by PHP, YAML, Markdown and mustache.
-Based on [github.com/lonescript/php-site-maker](http://github.com/lonescript/php-site-maker)

 There are many other and better [staticsitegenerators](http://staticsitegenerators.net), but I searched for this features and did not found: